-Each year before the annual enrollment period, you'll have access to information about the Plan options and coverage levels available to you, and the associated costs through the Benefits US Customer Service website at www.ebenefitsUS.com
+Each year before the annual enrollment period, you'll have access to information about the options and coverage levels available to you, and the associated costs through the Benefits US Customer Service website at www.ebenefitsUS.com

-You will pay for the medical and dental coverage that you elect, by payroll deduction on a pre-tax basis, that is, before Federal-and, in most cases, state-income taxes and Social Security (FICA) taxes are withheld.
-The amount of your monthly contributions for coverage under the Plan is based on a group rate - that is, it is based on the cost of providing medical and/or dental coverage to all plan participants.
+If you are an active employee, you will pay for the coverage that you elect under the Plan by payroll deduction on a pre-tax basis, before Federal-and, in most cases, state-income taxes and Social Security (FICA) taxes are withheld.
+The amount of your monthly contributions for coverage under the Plan is based on a group rate - that is, it is based on the cost of providing medical and/or dental coverage to all participants.

-If you are on a Company approved leave of absence or furlough, your payment will be made to a third party administrator on an after-tax basis.
+If you are on an unpaid Company approved leave of absence or furlough, your payment will be made to a third party administrator on an after-tax basis.

-If you cover your registered domestic partner under the Plan, different tax treatment applies.
-(See the "Paying for Coverage for Domestic Partners and Their Children" in the next section for more information.)
+If you cover your domestic partner under the Plan, different tax treatment may apply.
+(See the "Paying for Coverage for Domestic Partners and Their Children" in the next Section for more information.)